riccardo-lomazzi/camera_macos/README.md

 ---

-## Basic usage
+## Setup

-In your project, add these two rows to the `macos/Runner/Info.plist file:
+In your project, add these two rows to the `macos/Runner/Info.plist` file:

 ```plist
 <key>NSCameraUsageDescription</key>